Many or all companies we feature compensate us. Compensation and editorial

 Alliant Credit Union HELOC FAQ

-How long does it take to receive funds from Alliant Credit Union?
+How long does it take to get funds from Alliant Credit Union?

-The approval process for an Alliant Credit Union HELOC varies, typically taking several weeks.
+The approval process for an Alliant Credit Union HELOC can take several weeks.
 This includes credit checks, property appraisal, and financial verification.
-Once approved, getting funds can be quick, often within days to a week.
+Once approved, you can likely get funds within a week.

 Do you need to tell Alliant Credit Union what the funds are used for?